-The mass distribution of star-forming, and quenched and green-valley galaxies as a function of d$_{fil}$ in Fig.~\ref{fig:distrib} reveals a pronounced gap in the intermediate range $10^{-3} \lesssim \mathrm{d}_{fil}\lesssim 10^{-2}$ cMpc as the vast majority of galaxies populate a broad sequence from the filaments out to about ten comoving Mpc (cMpc), and a small number of objects lie closer than d$_{fil} = 10^{-3}$ cMpc, typically in massive haloes near nodes Increasing the skeleton smoothing from one to two operations leaves this pattern unchanged.
-As detailed in App.~\ref{appA}, raising the \disperse~persistence threshold from our fiducial $3\sigma$ to $5\sigma$ reduces the counts at the smallest separations which makes the contrast with the intermediate‐distance deficit less striking, but it does not change the results presented in our analysis.
+The mass distribution of star-forming, and quenched and green-valley galaxies as a function of $\mathrm{d}_{fil}$ in Fig.~\ref{fig:distrib} reveals a pronounced gap in the intermediate range $10^{-3} \lesssim \mathrm{d}_{fil}\lesssim 10^{-2}$ cMpc as the vast majority of galaxies populate a broad sequence from the filaments out to about ten comoving Mpc (cMpc), and a small number of objects lie closer than d$_{fil} = 10^{-3}$ cMpc, typically in massive haloes near nodes Increasing the skeleton smoothing from one to two operations leaves this pattern unchanged.
+As detailed in Appendix~\ref{appA}, raising the \disperse~persistence threshold from our fiducial $3\sigma$ to $5\sigma$ reduces the counts at the smallest separations which makes the contrast with the intermediate‐distance deficit less striking, but it does not change the results presented in our analysis.

-In the following, we include all distance ranges in the analysis but treat d$_{fil}<10^{-2}$ cMpc as a separate innermost bin, and we focus primarily on galaxies at d$_{fil} > 10^{-2}$ cMpc which is by far the most numerous sample to characterise how galaxy properties evolve with proximity to the cosmic web.
+In the following, we include all distance ranges in the analysis but treat d$_{fil}<10^{-2}$ cMpc as a separate innermost bin, and we focus primarily on galaxies at d$_{fil} > 10^{-2}$ cMpc, which is by far the most numerous sample, to characterise how galaxy properties evolve with proximity to the cosmic web.
 To do so, galaxies at the smallest distances are grouped in a separate single distance bin.
-Within these distance limits, and to minimise stellar mass-driven trends, we study the evolution of the mean deviation of each dimensionless quantity $Q$ from its stellar-mass-dependent best-fit double power-law $Q_{bf}$, computing $\Delta \log(Q)$ in bins of distance to the filament as
+In addition, in order to account for the stellar mass dependence of many galaxy properties considered in this work, we proceed as follows.
+For each dimensionless quantity $Q$, we study the evolution of its mean deviation from its stellar-mass-dependent best-fit double power-law $Q_{bf}$, computing $\Delta \log(Q)$ in bins of distance to the filament as

 where we sum over the number of galaxies in the bin $N_{\text{gal}}$.
 In practice, for each galaxy, we compute the desired quantity and divide it by the best-fit value at this galaxy mass.
 We adopt a double power-law